 Role on Team: Program Coordinator and Facilitator

-Lauren is the Meditation, Mindfulness & Yoga Program Coordinator for Student Life and is pursuing a PhD in Curriculum & Pedagogy at OISE, where she is studying student wellbeing in higher education.
-She was introduced to mindfulness to manage performance anxiety as a teen athlete and has practised yoga for over 20 years.
+Lauren is the Meditation, Mindfulness & Yoga Program Coordinator for Student Life and is pursuing a PhD in Curriculum & Pedagogy at OISE, where she is studying student wellbeing and mental health at U of T. She was introduced to mindfulness to manage performance anxiety as a teen athlete and has practiced yoga for over 20 years.
 Lauren has taught yoga and mindfulness in healthcare, public schools, with elite athletes, executives and in higher education.
-She holds a B.Ed. & M.Ed. in Adult Education, is an Applied Mindfulness Meditation Certificate program graduate and is a registered yoga instructor.
+She holds a BEd and MEd in Adult Education, an Applied Mindfulness Meditation Certificate and is a registered yoga instructor.

 Learn more about Lauren